 As a public service, here’s my free advice on how to start a marketing agency.
-This includes self-awareness, positioning, sales & marketing, track record, clients, staff, and operations.
-Don’t do this.
+This includes self-awareness, positioning, sales & marketing, track record, services, clients, staff, and operations.

 Self-Awareness: What are you getting into?

 - When it comes to starting a new marketing agency, the exact answer depends on your personal and business goals.
-In particular, do you want a lifestyle agency (where you make a nice salary while working reasonable hours) or a high-growth agency (where you work crazy hours now to maximize valuation to sell the agency in the future).
+In particular, do you want a Lifestyle agency (where you make a nice salary while working reasonable hours) or an Equity agency (where you work long hours now to maximize valuation to sell the agency in the future).
 More on that here.

 - Also, think hard about whether you truly want to start an agency.
 If you’re doing it because you really like marketing (or design or development), know that agency owners have little time to actually do client-facing marketing (or design or development).
 You’re going to spend a ton of time on everything else—sales, client service, accounting, recruiting, project management, and more.

 - Finally, don’t do it unless you have 6-12 months of personal financial reserves.
 Otherwise, you’re going to run out of money and need to find a new job.
 Things will take longer than you expect.